 Want to see how the royals live?
 Take a stroll by Buckingham Palace.
 The Palace is one of the only working palaces left and is open every summer from the end of July until the beginning of October.
 Unfortunately, I wasn’t there when it was open, but I did venture over to Windsor Castle, just outside of London, which is beautifully situated on Windsor Great Park.

-Lucky for you, all major museums in London are free.
+Lucky for you, all the major museums in London are free.
 The British Museum is quite possibly the most famous and features all sorts of

 treasures the British empire stole from its colonies beautiful works of art.
-You don’t have to devote absurd amounts of time in this museum, but at least pop in and take a look at the Rosetta Stone or some Egyptian artefacts!
+You don’t have to devote absurd amounts of time in this museum, but at least pop in and take a look at the Rosetta Stone or some Egyptian artifacts!
 If you’re more into art, check out the National Gallery (pictured below).
 I spent about 5 hours exploring that one.

 Once a former Anglo-Saxon settlement from the 7th century, Covent Garden today is a very popular tourist attraction and shopping site.
 It was even a red light district in the 18th century before an act of Parliament was passed to create the building that covers the market today.
 While it is crowded, like most tourist attractions in London, it is worth a visit, especially if there is a cool exhibition inside the covered part.
 Head over during Christmas for beautiful decorations.